Uniform Type Identifiers

 Usage in Xojo

-In Xojo, you specify UTIs for files using File Type Sets.
+In Xojo, you specify UTIs for files using File Type Groups.
 The can then be used to select specific types of file or to control icons used with files owned by your apps.

 The Clipboard class uses UTIs to identify its contents.

 The SpotlightQuery class uses UTIs to search for specify files.

 Uniform Type Identifiers support multiple inheritance, i.e. a UTI can be a child of any number of other UTIs.
 It is said to conform to another UTI.
 For example, the UTI for an AVI movie file is public.avi and it conforms to:

 - public.movie: the base type for any movie